temirov/ctx/README.md

 - **Call Chain Analysis:** Analyzes the call graph for a specified function using the `callchain` command.
 Provide the fully qualified (or suffix) function name as the sole argument.
 The traversal depth is configurable with `--depth`.
-- **Embedded Documentation (`--doc`):** When the `--doc` flag is used with the `content` or `callchain` command, ctx embeds documentation for imported third-party packages and referenced functions in the output (both *raw* and *json* formats).
+- **Embedded Documentation (`--doc`):** When the `--doc` flag is used with the `content` or `callchain` command, ctx embeds documentation for imported third-party packages and referenced functions in the output (both *json* and *raw* formats).
-- **Output Formats:** Supports **raw** text output (default), **json**, and **xml** output using the `--format` flag for all commands.
+- **Output Formats:** Supports **json** output (default), **raw** text, and **xml** output using the `--format` flag for all commands.
 - **Tree Command (`tree`, `t`):**
-    - *Raw format:* Recursively displays the directory structure for each specified directory in a tree-like format, listing explicitly provided file paths with `[File]`.
     - *JSON format:* Outputs a JSON array where each element represents an input path.
 Directories include a nested `children` array.
+    - *Raw format:* Recursively displays the directory structure for each specified directory in a tree-like format, listing explicitly provided file paths with `[File]`.
 - **Content Command (`content`, `c`):**
+    - *JSON format:* Outputs a JSON array of objects, each containing the `path`, `type`, and `content` of successfully read files.
+Documentation (when `--doc` is used) is included in a `documentation` field.
     - *Raw format:* Outputs the content of explicitly provided files and concatenates contents of files within directories, separated by headers.
 When `--doc` is used, documentation for imported packages and symbols is appended after each file block.
-    - *JSON format:* Outputs a JSON array of objects, each containing the `path`, `type`, and `content` of successfully read files.
-Documentation (when `--doc` is used) is included in a `documentation` field.
 - **Call Chain Command (`callchain`, `cc`):**
+    - *JSON format:* Outputs a JSON object with `targetFunction`, `callers`, `callees`, a `functions` map (name → source), and (when `--doc`) a `documentation` array.
     - *Raw format:* Displays the target function, its callers, and callees, followed by the source code of these functions.
 When `--doc` is used, documentation for referenced external packages/functions is appended.
-    - *JSON format:* Outputs a JSON object with `targetFunction`, `callers`, `callees`, a `functions` map (name → source), and (when `--doc`) a `documentation` array.
     - *Depth control (`--depth`):* Limits traversal of callers and callees.
 The default depth is `1`, which yields only direct callers and callees.
 For example: